What to know about hepatitis C

 • Jaundice (yellow color in the skin and whites of eyes)

-A long-term hepatitis C infection will usually not have symptoms for many years.
+A long-term hepatitis C infection will usually not cause noticeable symptoms for many years.
+As a result, a person can have the disease for a long time—15 years or even longer—without knowing they’re infected.
 But if left untreated, it may lead to liver disease such as cirrhosis, a scarring of the liver.
-It is also important to note that approximately 70 to 80 percent of people with hepatitis C do not exhibit any symptoms.
 People who do not show symptoms can still spread the disease.

 Antiviral therapies are used treat both acute and chronic infections.
 Newer drugs and medicines tend to have minimal side effects.
 Common side effects of hepatitis C drugs include headache, fatigue, nausea, and sleep problems.
 Talk with a healthcare provider (HCP) about potential side effects when taking new medication.